-PM Modi chairs NITI Aayog meet; KCR, Mamata Banerjee to skip
+PM Modi chairs NITI Aayog meet; KCR, Mamata Banerjee give a miss

-New Delhi, June 15: Prime Minister Narendra Modi will chair fifth meeting of the Governing Council of NITI Aayog today at the Rashtrapati Bhavan.
+New Delhi, June 15: Prime Minister Narendra Modi chaired fifth meeting of the Governing Council of NITI Aayog today at the Rashtrapati Bhavan.

 An official statement said the five-point agenda of the meeting includes aspirational districts programme, transforming agriculture and security-related issues with focus on Left-wing extremism districts.